The Shortcut

 Sony has done a fantastic job of streamlining the setup process for PSVR 2.
 Connecting the PSVR 2 to PS5 only requires one cable, unlike the nest of wires and the breakout box that the original PlayStation VR used.
 Simply plug the USB-C cable into the front of the PS5 and you’re good to go.

-Without wireless connectivity, you’re tethered to the console by a 4.5-meter cable, and I did find it rather annoying while playing games that require a lot of movement.
+Without wireless connectivity, you’re tethered to the console by a 4.5-meter cable, and I did find it rather annoying while playing games that required a lot of movement.

-Even when playing sitting down, the cable never really fades into the background as I would have hoped, and generally seems a touch shorter than it should be (apparently you can use USB extension cables if that’s an issue).
-If you’ve grown accustomed to playing without a cable holding you back, like with the Meta Quest 2, you may find it even more egregious.
+Even when playing sitting down (check out all the PSVR 2 games you can play sitting down), the cable never really fades into the background as I would have hoped, and generally seems a touch shorter than it should be – thankfully you can extend the PSVR 2 cable.
+However, if you’ve grown accustomed to playing without a cable holding you back, like with the Meta Quest 2, you may find it even more egregious.

 Once you turn on the PSVR 2, you’ll be guided through every aspect of how to use it, from how to wear the headset correctly, to setting up play areas (the virtual boundaries you can move around in).

 Seeing a virtual cage form around you when playing from a seated position, or moving your head as the PSVR 2 maps your room, is like a scene from a sci-fi movie.
-It’s undeniably cool and makes me excited for future augmented reality headsets like Apple’s long-rumored Reality Pro.
+It’s undeniably cool and makes me excited for future augmented reality headsets like the Apple Vision Pro.

 You can also set and change your playspace at any time, and it’s an effortless process thanks to the new PSVR 2 Sense controllers.
 Just point them in the direction you want to expand or detract your playspace, and it’ll adjust accordingly.

 Speaking of which, the Sense controllers are really nice to hold.
 I was a bit concerned that my hands were too big for the orb-like devices at first, but that fear was thankfully misplaced.
-They’re comfortable and responsive, and sport all the features you know and love from the PS5 DualSense Controller.
+They’re comfortable and responsive, and sport all the features you know and love from the PS5 DualSense Controller like haptic feedback and adaptive triggers.

 Sadly, the PlayStation VR2 Sense controllers suffer from the same subpar battery life as the DualSense and PS5 DualSense Edge Controller.
 I got around four to six hours, which isn’t great but is naturally offset by the fact you’re unlikely to play VR games for a lengthy period of time.